steve-999/google-cloud-vision-api-label-classification/README.md

 * Click the <code></></code> symbol to register the project as a Web App.

-* Replace the Firebase configuation code in <code>./src/firebase/config.js</code> with the equivalent code between the bottom <code>script</code> tags created by Firebase in the following screen (beginning with <code>var firebaseConfig = {</code> and ending with <code>  firebase.initializeApp(firebaseConfig);</code>).
-Then add the following lines to this file:
+* Replace the Firebase configuration code in <code>./src/firebase/config.js</code> with the equivalent code between the bottom <code>script</code> tags created by Firebase in the following screen (beginning with <code>var firebaseConfig = {</code> and ending with <code>  firebase.initializeApp(firebaseConfig);</code>).

-Image files can either be sourced from a user's device or by copying and pasting an image file's URL.
-Once an image file has been entered, the app converts the file to base-64 and POSTs this to the Google Cloud Vision API, and the API returns a list of relevant labels along with their associated scores.

-Once the labels have been returned by the API, the app uploads the image file to Firebase Storage and the list of labels and other file-specific information are stored in a Firebase Firestore database.
-Previously processed image files can be viewed on the Gallery page of the app.

-Image file types supported: JPEG, PNG, GIF, WEBP ...

----

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+* To create a Firestore database, from the menu click: Cloud Firestore > Create database > Start in test mode.

+* To create a Firebase Storage bucket, from the menu click: Storage > Get started > Next to accept the security rules suggested.
+Once the bucket has been created click on the Rules tab and replace the line <code>allow read, write: if request.auth != null;</code> with <code>allow read, write;</code> (both these and the security rules for Firestore will need to be strengthened once the project is working.)

+* In the <code>./.firebaserc</code> file, change the <code>projects.default</code> string to the name of your new project.

+* At the command line enter:
+<code>npm install</code><br>
+<code>npm install firebase</code>

+* [Follow all of the instructions](https://cloud.google.com/vision/docs/setup) to setup Google Cloud Vision API for the project created above.

+* Go to Google Cloud Platform console and select the Firebase project.

+* Enable billing for the project.

+* From the main menu go to APIs & Services > Dashboard > + Enable APIs and Services > search for Vision > Cloud Vision API > Enable

+* From the main menu go to APIs & Services > Credentials > + Create Credentials > API key.
+Copy the created API key.
+Create a .env file in the project root and add the following line:

+<code>REACT_APP_API_KEY=<paste created API key here></code>

+* Create a service account key JSON file and save this file.

+* At the command line set an environment variable to link to the service account key - e.g. for Windows:

+<code> set GOOGLE_APPLICATION_CREDENTIALS=<absolute path to json file</code>

+* Create service account and give it a role of "Owner"

+* Finally, at the command line run <code>npm start</code> and the application should be served and fully functioning at localhost:3000.